How to apply for a residence permit for studies at a university or university college.

 - a copy of the passport pages that clearly show your personal details and passport validity.
 If you have been granted permission to stay in countries other than your native country, please enclose a copy of the passport pages verifying this

-- copy of the document that proves that you have comprehensive health insurance that is valid in Sweden if you plan to study in Sweden for less than one year.
+- copy of the document that proves that you have comprehensive health insurance that is valid in Sweden if you are admitted to studies for less than one year.
 If you have taken out an insurance through the university or college (academic institution), please enclose a copy of the insurance certificate

 - a bank statement showing that you have your own funds to support yourself.
 The bank statement should be recent and in English, or